-- For medical devices, the rules governing biennial reviews should remain stable, with changes considered to better reward new and existing devices in robust consultation with stakeholders. - The New Health Technology Assessment (HTA) system should be applied post-launch to validate a product's premium (allowing for both upward and downward adjustments) based on criteria and validated methodology that recognize the full value of innovative medicines as a whole.
-Cost effectiveness analysis and appraisal processes should keep fairness and transparency through full involvement of critical stakeholders such as manufacturers and patients with the equal status of healthcare providers, payers and health economic specialists.
-Furthermore, upon completion and evaluation of the device HTA pilot, if HTA is applied to devices, such usage should be applied only in special cases after launch. - Ensure transparency and procedural fairness in the process by which national health care authorities establish reimbursement for medical devices at the national level.
-This would require a reasonable period of time for making reimbursement decisions, clear and publicly transparent rules that are used to make these decisions, consultations with applicants during the decision process, clear explanation of decisions made, and an appeals process for the applicants. - Ensure that procedures and rules that apply to pharmaceutical pricing and reimbursement decisions are predictable and transparent: the intensive investment in the development of innovative medicines requires a predictable and transparent public policy environment that fosters medical advancements and a favorable business environment.
-This includes creating efficient and transparent processes for bringing new medicines and technologies to market, such as publishing rules related to pricing and reimbursement in advance of adoption, making decisions in a timely fashion, and allowing stakeholders meaningful opportunity to participate in the development of rules and regulations in the pharmaceutical sector. - Adopt robust intellectual property protection and enforcement commitments that meet the highest global standards, including broad patentability, patent term restoration and adjustment, effective measures to permit resolution of pharmaceutical patent disputes prior to generic or biosimilar launch (sometimes referred to as "patent linkage"), as well as 12 years of regulatory data protection for biologics. - Ensure meaningful regulatory convergence to reduce redundancies, and flexible use of expedited approval pathways to deliver innovative medicines earlier to patients.
+- Eliminate new company criteria and expand the product criteria within Japan's Price Maintenance Premium program (part of the pharmaceutical reimbursement system) to better value the contribution that innovative medicines and therapies bring to the Japanese healthcare system. - Eliminate the Tokurei Kakudai Saisantei (special expansion re-pricing or huge-seller penalty), which cuts the price of a product purely on the ground that its sales have far exceeded the sales originally projected.
+This significantly penalizes and undervalues breakthrough therapies in an attempt to manage budget impact. - Ensure that procedures and rules that apply to pharmaceutical pricing and reimbursement decisions are predictable and transparent: the intensive investment in the development of innovative medicines requires a predictable and transparent public policy environment that fosters medical advancements and a favorable business environment.
+This includes creating efficient and transparent processes for bringing new medicines and technologies to market, such as publishing rules related to pricing and reimbursement in advance of adoption, making decisions in a timely fashion, and allowing stakeholders meaningful opportunity to participate in the development of rules and regulations in the pharmaceutical sector. - Adopt robust intellectual property protection and enforcement commitments that meet the highest global standards, including broad patentability, patent term restoration and adjustment, effective measures to permit resolution of pharmaceutical patent disputes prior to generic or biosimilar launch (sometimes referred to as "patent linkage"), as well as 12 years of regulatory data protection for biologics.